 We are also hearing reports that entrepreneurs who own more than one business are having difficulty getting relief funding when their businesses don’t have cleanly separated finances.
 If you own more than one business, it’s important to get separate bookkeeping done for each business.
 This will become doubly important when it comes time to prove your expenses for loan forgiveness.

 Can I apply to the PPP through more than one lender?

-So far, there has been no guidance issued by the Treasury or SBA stating that you can only apply through one lender at a time.
+Yes!
+There is no harm in applying through more than one lender.
 In fact, lenders are encouraging businesses to apply through multiple lenders, to increase their chances of getting processed in time.